Netflix’s The Great Heist: Exploring the True Story Behind the TV Show

 The Great Heist of Valledupar

 In the show, the heist is financed by Jackie, who gets the money from another criminal organization.
-In real life, a man named Elkin Susa was the financier, who was also in charge of the welding equipment.
+In real life, a man named Elkin Susa was the financier who was also in charge of the welding equipment.
 Just as Molina monitors the heist from a hotel right across the bank, Suárez Rincón and Bonilla Esquivel had found a vantage point in the rooms of Hotel Sicarare, from where they kept an eye on the operation.

 What happened to the robbers in real life?

 With the pressure mounting on the cops to arrest someone, they zeroed in on the bank manager, Marco Emilio Zabala, the only character in the show whose name has not been changed.
-It was he who had signed the order for the AC repairs which made him an easy suspect for the cops.
+He had signed the order for the AC repairs, which made him an easy suspect for the cops.
 He repeatedly told them that he had nothing to do with the heist, but still, he had to spend undue time in prison with other restrictions placed on his life, not to forget the sheer infamy that his family had to suffer through.
 Eventually, the real robbers were caught and Zabala was released.
 He sued the State for the injustice he had been put through.
 He won the case but was never compensated for his troubles.

 When the identity of the robbers was uncovered, it turned out that apart from the professional thieves and four police officers, three people inside the bank were also involved in the heist, which explains how the robbers came to know about all the money and the details about the bank in the first place.
 The robbers started to fall when some of them made some irresponsible decisions with the money and the others caved under the pressure of surrendering to the cops.